metacpan/metacpan-cpan-extracted/distros/D/DateTime-Format-Genealogy/README.md

 ## parse\_datetime($string)

-Given a date, runs it through [Genealogy::Gedcom::Date](https://metacpan.org/pod/Genealogy::Gedcom::Date) to create a [DateTime](https://metacpan.org/pod/DateTime) object.
+Given a date,
+runs it through [Genealogy::Gedcom::Date](https://metacpan.org/pod/Genealogy%3A%3AGedcom%3A%3ADate) to create a [DateTime](https://metacpan.org/pod/DateTime) object.
 If a date range is given, return a two element array in array context, or undef in scalar context

+Returns undef if the date can't be parsed, is just a year or if it is an appoximate date starting with "c", "ca" or "abt".
+Can be called as a class or object method.

 # AUTHOR